Enjoy Mango Season in Hawaii and some delicious recipes (updated)

 The best Mango varieties grown in Hawaii

-Even though there are over 60 varieties grown grown in Hawaii, the most common for commercial mangoes grown are the Hagen, Pirie and Rapoza varieties that have extra flavor and minimal fiber on each fruit.
+Even though there are over 60 varieties grown grown in Hawaii, the most common mangoes grown for commercial mangoes grown on the islands are the Hagen, Pirie and Rapoza varieties.
+These three top the list with all the extra flavor, good size and minimal fiber on each fruit.

 What is the typical growing season for mangoes in Hawaii